Climate

 Reducing Energy and Emissions

-In 2023, our energy consumption increased compared to 2022 due to the start-up of a new Lilly manufacturing facility in the Research Triangle Park in North Carolina and increased manufacturing production at other sites.
+In 2024, our energy consumption increased compared to 2023 due to the start-up of new Lilly manufacturing facilities and increased manufacturing production at existing sites.
 Although our energy consumption increased, we were able to reduce our carbon emissions by transitioning to cleaner and more efficient technologies that help reduce greenhouse gas emissions associated with this energy.
 We continue to emphasize energy efficiency at our facilities, including:

 Utilizing Leadership in Energy and Environmental Design (LEED) principles as a framework for healthy, efficient and more sustainable buildings in new and updated facilities, facilitating the use of advanced energy monitoring and control solutions, conducting energy assessments, and evaluating and incorporating alternative energy sources.